megawattka/kover/README.md

-kover is a simple fully typehinted mongodb driver supporting local mongod and replica sets. works well for highly loaded projects.
+**Kover** is a object-orientied fully typed mongodb driver supporting local mongod and replica sets.
+Battle tests are still required*<br>
+this library was inspired by <a href=https://github.com/sakal/aiomongo>this project</a> i like it very much.
+Though its 8 years old.

 ```py
 import asyncio